florianbuerger/florianbuerger.github.io/_posts/2016-10-01-macbook-one.md

 _-Flo_

+[^1]:   1.2GHz m5 processor, 8GB memory and 512GB SSD storage.

-[^1]:	Originally I considered the rose gold model!
+[^2]:	Originally I considered the rose gold model!

-[^2]:	Mostly on projects that still use `CocoaPods`.
+[^3]:	Mostly on projects that still use `CocoaPods`.
 I try to switch to `Carthage` these days, especially with the slow Swift compile times, precompiled frameworks are a blessing.

 [1]:	http://www.duetdisplay.com/